-The prepayment experience of the Mortgage Loans underlying the related Trust Assets will affect the yield realized by investors in the related Securities.
-Mortgagors may voluntarily prepay their Mortgage Loan in full or in part at any time without penalty.
+The prepayment experience of the Mortgage Loans underlying the related Trust Assets will affect the Weighted Average Life of, and the yield realized by investors in, the related Securities.
+Borrowers may voluntarily prepay their single family Mortgage Loan in full or in part at any time without penalty.
+The terms of most multifamily Mortgage Loans provide that, following any applicable prepayment lockout period and upon payment of any applicable mortgage loan Prepayment Penalty, the multifamily Mortgage Loan may be voluntarily prepaid in whole or in part.
 The rate of principal payments (including prepayments and payments in respect of liquidations) on the Mortgage Loans generally depends on a variety of economic, geographic, social and other factors, including prevailing market interest rates and general economic factors.
-The rate of prepayments on conventional mortgage loans has fluctuated significantly in recent years.
-There is no assurance, however, that prepayment patterns for the Mortgage Loans will conform to patterns for more traditional types of conventional fixed-rate mortgage loans.
-In general, if prevailing mortgage interest rates fall materially below the Mortgage Rates on the Mortgage Loans (giving consideration to the cost of refinancing), the rate of prepayment of the Mortgage Loans would be expected to increase.
-If mortgage interest rates rise materially above the Mortgage Rates on the Mortgage Loans, the rate of prepayment of the Mortgage Loans would be expected to decrease.
+In the case of single family mortgage loans, the rate of prepayments on conventional single family mortgage loans has fluctuated significantly in recent years.
+There is no assurance, however, that prepayment patterns for the single family Mortgage Loans will conform to patterns for more traditional types of conventional fixed-rate single family mortgage loans.
+In general, if prevailing mortgage interest rates fall materially below the Mortgage Rates on the single family Mortgage Loans (giving consideration to the cost of refinancing), the rate of prepayment of such Mortgage Loans would be expected to increase.
+If mortgage interest rates rise materially above the Mortgage Rates on such Mortgage Loans, the rate of prepayment of the Mortgage Loans would be expected to decrease.
 There can be no assurance, however, that prepayments will occur in accordance with these patterns.